STAY IN CHARGE

 Whatever you choose, review your documents with a lawyer every couple of years.

-You want your documents to work when you need them, not just when you sign them.
+Your documents should work when you need them.